8 Tips For Healthy Blood Sugar Balance

 By its nature water contains no carbohydrates so will not raise blood sugar levels at all.

-Additionally, it enables the body to “flush out” excess glucose out of the blood via urine, so kicking up your water intake will not only help your kidneys out but also keep you hydrated.
+Additionally, it enables the body to “flush out” excess glucose in the blood via urine, so kicking up your water intake will not only help your kidneys out but also keep you hydrated.

 Learn more in Water: Nature’s Best & Why It’s Critical To Life

-It’s well-known that “probiotics” present in fermented foods are essential to the optimal functioning of your digestive system but also for your overall health and wellbeing.
+Fermented foods contain "live cultures" or "probiotics" that are essential to the optimal functioning of your digestive system, but also for your overall health and wellbeing.

-Recent studies also indicate that having a daily serving of fermented foods can actually help balance your blood sugar levels thanks to their lactic and acetic acids which inhibit carbohydrates to a certain extent from turning into blood sugar.
+Recent studies also indicate that having a daily serving of fermented foods can actually help balance your blood sugar levels thanks to their lactic and acetic acids which can help inhibit low quality carbohydrates from turning into blood sugar.

 8. Exercise 45 minutes per day